-Life, death, regeneration.
-It’s the perennial changing of the seasons.
+Life, death, regeneration: it’s the perennial changing of the seasons.
 Summer flowers lose their vibrance and wither in the cool air of autumn.
 Leaves fall and cover the ground, decay and are repurposed as nutrients for the earth.
 Autumn days resign their warmth to the longer nights of winter.
-The heartbeat of the natural world slows, as living things make themselves scarce as the winter sun, in silent preparation for the new life of spring.
+The heartbeat of the natural world slows, as living things become scarce as the winter sun, in silent preparation for the new life of spring.

-Just as the natural world goes through death and regeneration in the changing of the seasons, we must endure death in order to experience the fullness of life.
+Just as the natural world goes through death and regeneration in the changing of the seasons, we must endure death to truly experience the fullness of life.

 It’s part of the redemption process – it’s the gospel story.
 It’s our story.
 A fresh start.
 Spiritual maturity.
-New creation.
-Call it what you will – but death isn’t clean, and it doesn’t happen overnight.
-It can be, however, very dark and very scary.
+A second chance.
+Call it what you will – but it isn’t clean and it doesn’t happen overnight.
+It can be, in fact, quite dark and very scary.
 Death, by its very nature, is painful and leaves its marks – its scars.
 The deeper death dives into our beings, the more it hurts and feels like, well… death.

-Too often, instead of accepting our own death as part of this process, we try to fix something that’s broken in our lives, whatever it is, to make it good again – non-toxic and healthy and life-giving.
-We will even try to control and fix other people to avoid losing the life we have; or, perhaps more accurately, the life we think we want or need.
-But this need for control is based on our deepest and darkest fears.
-It’s these fears that keep us from experiencing true joy, hope and love in our lives.
+Too often, instead of accepting our own death as part of this process, we try to fix something that’s broken in our lives, to make it good again – non-toxic and healthy and life-giving.
+We’ll even go so far as to control and fix other people to avoid losing the life we have; or, perhaps more accurately, the life we think we want or need.
+But this need to feel in control is based on our deepest and darkest fears.
+And it’s these fears that keep us from experiencing true joy, hope and love in our lives.
 Our fears will always drive us into a dead-end.

 What really must be fixed is us.
-And not only fixed, but transformed.
-Reborn.
+And not merely repaired, but reborn.
 Recreated.
-To live in faith, not out of fear.
+Transformed to live in faith, not out of fear.
 This takes a huge amount of courage, and an ongoing commitment to trust God with the results.

 I should know.